Emmausgemeinde-Feldkirchen-Westerham/die-losungen-bot/README.md

 The CSV needs to be UTF8 encodes.
 Unfortunately it is not.
 So please run

 > iconv -f windows-1250 -t utf8 assets/Losungen\ Free\ 2020.csv -o Losungen_Free_2020.csv

+## Cronjob

+Create a cronjob on a daily basis e.g. everyday at 7a.m.

+* 7 * * * php /my/path/to/boradcast.php